Choosing safe baby furniture

 - Buy, rent or accept equipment with the Australian/New Zealand Standards (AS/NZS) label.
 This label shows the product has been manufactured according to sound quality standards and, where necessary, that it complies with compulsory Australian safety standards.

-Second-hand baby furniture safety
+Safe second-hand baby furniture

 Baby cots and mattresses